ebbot-ai/ebbot_flutter_ui/README.md

 ### Configuration

-As of now, the only configurable option is to change the underlying theme in `flutter-chat-ui` by passing it as a configuration option:
+As of now, the only configurable options are to change the underlying theme in `flutter-chat-ui` or by setting the cloud environment the App is running against.

+Visit the `flutter-chat-ui` [documentation page](https://docs.flyer.chat/flutter/chat-ui/themes) to learn more about styling the chat.
 ```
 class EbbotDemoApp extends StatelessWidget {
   const EbbotDemoApp({super.key});

   @override
   Widget build(BuildContext context) {
-    var config = EbbotConfigurationBuilder().theme(const DarkChatTheme()).build();
+    var config = EbbotConfigurationBuilder()
+      .theme(const DarkChatTheme())
+      .environment(Environment.staging)
+      .build();
     return MaterialApp(
       title: 'Ebbot Chat Demo',
       theme: ThemeData(